 You’ll also view graphic crime scene photos taken right after the bodies were discovered.
 Seeing Mr. Borden’s smashed skull and Mrs. Borden’s blood-soaked corpse brings the true horror to life.

 Photos of Lizzie herself showcase the prim Victorian daughter of privilege accused of the heinous crimes.
-You’ll leave pondering how such a petite well-bred woman could commit the savage murders without getting any blood on herself.
+You’ll leave pondering how such a petite, well-bred woman could commit the savage murders without getting any blood on herself.

 The trial of Lizzie Borden: Acquittal and aftermath

 In 1893, the sensational trial of Lizzie Borden became a media spectacle in the Victorian era equivalent of a “trial of the century”.
 Despite the bloody crime scene and Lizzie’s suspicious alibi, the all-male jury acquitted her in a surprise verdict.
+Without modern forensic methods like DNA analysis or blood spatter pattern interpretation—techniques unavailable in 1892—investigators relied on witness testimony and circumstantial evidence, leaving reasonable doubt that secured Lizzie’s acquittal.

 To this day, experts analyze evidence from the trial and crime scene to re-examine Lizzie’s disputed guilt or innocence.
 The unsolved mystery continues to perplex and fascinate the public over 130 years later.